tmgthb/Autonomous-Agents/README.md

 [Simulating Macroeconomic Expectations using LLM Agents](http://arxiv.org/abs/2505.17648v1)

-- CLUES framework: introduces a novel framework for simulating macroeconomic expectation formation using LLM Agents, which utilize Large Language Models (core processing unit) informed by a Personal Characteristics Module (household traits), a Prior Expectations & Perceptions Module (prior beliefs/perceptions), and a Knowledge Acquisition Module (expert external knowledge).
+- CLUES framework: introduces a novel framework for simulating macroeconomic expectation formation using LLM Agents, which utilize LLMs (core processing unit) informed by a Personal Characteristics Module (household traits), a Prior Expectations & Perceptions Module (prior beliefs/perceptions), and a Knowledge Acquisition Module (expert external knowledge).
 - The framework constructs specialized Household and Expert LLM Agents to replicate survey experiments and capture heterogeneity in expectations and thought processes.
 - Ablation studies demonstrate the critical role of each module, particularly the Prior Expectations & Perceptions Module, in simulating human-like expectation formation heterogeneity.